blue-build/modules/README.md

 - **module performs it's functions on booted system**
  Modules which are fully utilized in build-time don't need configuration options, as those are already located in `recipe.yml`.
 - **module config can be implemented without affecting reliability of the system**
- Module maintainer needs to carefully select which type of module to implement based on condition above.
+ Module-maintainer needs to carefully select which type of module to implement based on condition above.
 If a module compromises system reliability when used on booted system, making the module build-time based should be considered.
 Examples of this are `rpm-ostree` & `akmods` modules, which are better utilized as build-time modules.
 - **module can have additional useful options for configuring**
 Which can improve local-user experience.
 - **module can strongly collide with local-user's usage pattern with it's default behavior**